javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 *!*
 <script>
   // document.write after 1 second
-  setTimeout(() => document.write('<b>...By this.</b>'), 1000);
+  // that's after the page loaded, so it erases the existing content setTimeout(() => document.write('<b>...By this.</b>'), 1000);
 </script>
 */!*
 ```

-The method `document.write` works at the "reading HTML" phase.
-It appends something to the page and the browser consumes it along with the rest of HTML.

 So it's kind of unusable at "after loaded" stage, unlike other DOM methods we covered above.

 That was the downside.

+Technically, when `document.write` is called while the browser is still reading HTML, it appends something to it, and the browser consumes it just as it were initially there.

-The upside -- it works blazingly fast, because it writes directly into the text, without interfering with complex DOM structures.
+That gives us the upside -- it works blazingly fast, because there's *no DOM modification*.
+It writes directly into the page text, while the DOM is not yet built, and the browser puts it into DOM at generation-time.

 So if we need to add a lot of text into HTML dynamically, and we're at page loading phase, and the speed matters, it may help.
-But in practice that's a really rare use case.
-Mostly we can see this method in scripts just because they are old.
+But in practice these requirements rarely come together.
+And usually we can see this method in scripts just because they are old.

 ## Summary